-Using a BOOTP Server Using a DHCP Server The access server can learn its IP address from a BOOTP server (or you can configure it directly on the access server).
-The access server does not learn its IP address from a DHCP server.
-The access server can learn the following from a DHCP server: • Domain name • Default gateway • Domain Name System (DNS) servers Windows Internet Naming Service (WINS) servers You configure the IP information to be learned in the BOOTP server's database and associate it with the access server's hardware address.
+Using a BOOTP Server Using a DHCP Server

+The access server can learn its IP address from a BOOTP server (or you can configure it directly on the access server).
+The access server can learn the following from a DHCP server: • IP Address

+• Domain name

+• Subnet mask

+• Default gateway

+• Domain Name System (DNS) servers

+Windows Internet Naming Service (WINS) servers

+You configure the IP information to be learned in the BOOTP server's database and associate it with the access server's hardware address.
 You do not configure the DHCP server with any access server or client-specific information.
 You need only to configure the DECserver with network information (for example, a domain name) and a pool of IP addresses available for assignment.

 The access server writes the information it learns from the BOOTP server to NVRAM.
 The access server does not write the information it learns from the DHCP server to NVRAM.
 This ensures that the access server receives the most recent information from the DHCP server.